Logo

 Offering Types on Token Launch Platforms

-These platforms share common goals but differ in how offerings are structured.
+These platforms share the same basic purpose—coordinating token fundraising and distribution—but they differ in how the sale is executed.
 The main categories include:

 IDO Launchpads

-An Initial DEX Offering (IDO) launchpad enables teams to release tokens directly on a decentralized exchange.
-This structure is open to broad participation and typically provides immediate tradability and enhanced liquidity.
+An Initial DEX Offering (IDO) launchpad enables teams to release tokens on a decentralized exchange.
+This model is generally open to broader participation and may support quicker post-distribution trading, depending on liquidity setup.

-Participants often swap native platform assets such as BNB or Ethereum (ETH) for new tokens through predefined sale formats like lotteries or auctions.
+Participants often trade against native assets (such as BNB or Ethereum (ETH)) using predefined formats like lotteries, auctions, or other sale rules.

 IEO Launchpads